Millie’s Guide to UI/UX Design

-To create any successful product, there are three fields that generally work together: product, engineering and design.
+To create a successful product, three fields generally work together: product, engineering, and design.
 While engineering can generally be understood as how something is built, product and design are slightly more complicated.

 What is product design?

 User interface/experience (UI/UX) design is product design.
-While UI plays with the look and feel of a product, UX concerns its accessibility.
-Although most companies prefer to combine the two, there are some that purposefully hire specialized designers to work on a product’s aesthetics and usability separately.
-Regardless of which route a company chooses to go down, it’s essential to understand that a product’s mechanism influences the way it looks.
+While UI deals with the look and feel of a product, UX concerns its accessibility.
+Although most companies prefer to combine the two, some purposefully hire specialized designers to work on a product’s aesthetics and usability separately.
+Regardless of which route a company chooses, it's essential to understand that a product’s mechanism influences the way it looks.

 “A product’s mechanism influences the way it looks.”